 17.1 To Customer.
 ICIS may provide any notice to Customer under these Terms by: (i) posting a notice ICIS’s website; or (ii) sending a message to the email address then associated with Customer’s account.
 Notices ICIS provides by posting on its website will be effective upon posting and notices by email will be effective when ICIS sends the email.
 It is Customer’s responsibility to keep Customer’s email address current.
 Customer will be deemed to have received any email sent to the email address then associated with Customer’s account when the email is sent, whether or not Customer actually receives the email.

 17.2 To ICIS.
-To give ICIS notice under these Terms, Customer must contact ICIS as follows: by personal delivery, overnight courier or registered or certified mail to LNRS Data Services Inc., 3355 West Alabama Street, Suite 700, Houston Texas 77098 , attention General Counsel and at firstname.lastname@example.org and email@example.com.
+To give ICIS notice under these Terms, Customer must contact ICIS as follows: by personal delivery, overnight courier or registered or certified mail to LNRS Data Services Inc., 3355 West Alabama Street, Suite 700, Houston Texas 77098 , attention General Counsel and at email@example.com and firstname.lastname@example.org.
 ICIS may update the address for notices by posting a notice on ICIS’s website.
 Notices provided by personal delivery will be effective immediately.
 Notices provided by overnight courier will be effective one (1) business day after they are sent.
 Notices provided registered or certified mail will be effective three (3) business days after they are sent.
-Notice by email will be effective one (1) business day provided confirmation is sent by post or on receipt of a read receipt email from the above mentioned LexisNexis email address.
+Notice by email will be effective one (1) business day provided confirmation is sent by post or on receipt of a read receipt email from the above mentioned to LexisNexis Risk email address.